soodaayush/BVHApp/README.md

 # Screens

+These are all the main screens of the app.
+Even though there are more links on the home screen than the number of screens below, the rest of the links lead to an external website.

 ## Layout

 Although this is not a defined screen within the app, the Layout (path: `app/layout.jsx`) file sets the layout for every screen to copy from.
 It contains the Header at the top and the Footer at the bottom.
 In the middle are defined routes to all of the screens within the app.